tayadeabhilash/Angular/README.md

 # Angular
-A repository for angular basics
+A repository for angular basics.